metacraft-labs/DendrETH/docs/ROADMAP.md

 ### May 2022

-Realised goals:
+Realized goals:

-- Recruited the team and allowed all team members to build up all required pre-requisite knowledge for the project.
+- Recruited the team and allowed all team members to build up all required prerequisite knowledge for the project.

 ### June-September 2022